Nevada EBT Customer Service: How to Get Help & Common Issues

 Lost or Stolen EBT Card

-• Verify your identity with your card number, date of birth, last four digits of your Social Security number, and ZIP code.
+Verify your identity by providing your card number, date of birth, the last four digits of your Social Security number, and your ZIP code.

-• When the new card arrives, activate it and set a new PIN.
+Once the new card arrives, activate it and choose a new PIN.

 Forgotten, Locked, or Compromised PIN

-Entering the wrong PIN multiple times will lock your card.
-Forgetting or sharing your PIN can also prevent you from using your benefits at checkout.
+Entering the wrong PIN multiple times will lock your card, while forgetting or sharing your PIN can prevent you from making purchases.
+Resetting it is a simple process that restores access to your account.

-• Have your card and personal identification ready before calling.
+Before calling, gather your EBT card and personal identification information.

-• If your card is locked, it automatically unlocks at 12:01 a.m., or you can ask an agent to clear the lock immediately.
+If your card was locked from three incorrect attempts, it will automatically unlock at 12:01 a.m.
+You can also ask an agent to clear the lock immediately.

-• Keep your new PIN private and change it monthly for added security.
+Keep your new PIN private and consider changing it monthly for added security.

 Suspicious or Unauthorized Transactions

 Card skimmers and phishing scams can drain your benefits quickly.
-It is important to act fast, as Nevada will not replace benefits stolen after December 20, 2024.
+Quick action is necessary, as the state will not replace benefits stolen after December 20, 2024.
+Reporting fraud promptly is the best way to protect your account.

-• During the same call, change your PIN and request a new card.
+During the call, change your PIN and request a new card to prevent further unauthorized access.

-• To reduce future risk, you can lock your EBT card when not shopping and change your PIN monthly.
+To limit future risk, use only trusted devices like the EBT Edge app, lock your card between shopping trips, and change your PIN monthly.

-If your funds don't appear on the expected date, the issue is often related to paperwork or a system delay rather than a lost deposit.
+If your benefits don't appear on the expected date, the issue is often related to a paperwork delay rather than a lost deposit.
+There are several ways to check on the status of your funds.

-• Verify your current balance.
-You can use the free Benny app to see your real-time SNAP and EBT Cash balance, or check an ATM or recent receipt.
+Verify your current balance.
+You can use a free app like Benny to track your SNAP and EBT Cash balance or check your last ATM or store receipt.

-• Log in to your ACCESS Nevada account to see if any renewal or verification documents are pending.
+Log in to ACCESS Nevada to see if any renewal forms or verification documents are pending.

-• If paperwork is missing, submit the required forms and call to confirm receipt.
+If paperwork is missing, submit the required forms and call to confirm they were received.

 Manage Your EBT Benefits and Get Cashback with Benny